 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then sell all of your shares at the end of the period.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
-The Example reflects adjustments made to the Fund's operating expenses due to the fee waivers and/or expense reimbursements by management for the 1 Year numbers only.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: